 People with diabetes are probably familiar with the handy little strips they use to test their blood glucose levels.
 However, do you pay attention to their expiration dates and should you use expired strips?

-First, you must know the material they are made of in order to understand their expiration.
+First, we must know the material they are made of in order to understand their expiration.
 The strips are made of plastic but coated with the enzymes glucose dehydrogenase or glucose oxidase.
 They are proteins made by living organism cells which do break down over time.

 The enzyme from the strip reacts with the blood’s glucose and converts it into an electrical current which enables the glucose meter to show the glucose concentration.